|

 the Settlement

-Division will be notified via email by the Attorney General's Office (AG) of a
+Legal Division will be notified via email by the Attorney General's Office (AG)

-Division will forward the email it received from the AG with the subject line
+Legal Division will forward the email it received from the AG with the subject

-“Court Settlement Notification” to the BWC Claims Services AG LSS email box for
+line “Court Settlement Notification” to the BWC Claims Services AG LSS

 c.
 LSS

-Support Staff shall do the following upon receipt of the email from the Legal
+staff will do the following upon receipt of the email from the Legal Division:

-the LSS email box daily for notifications and final paperwork packets.
+Check the LSS email box daily for notifications and final paperwork

 ii.
 Create

-a coversheet in the Regional AG Settlement Worklist tab on LSS Dashboard and
+a coversheet in the Regional AG Settlement Worklist tab on the LSS Dashboard

-in the claim to indicate receipt of the court settlement notification.
+the LSS CSS will add the note to indicate receipt of the court settlement

 a.
 Reassign